Coventry Building Society bereavement: 0800 587 4565

 Grant of Probate or Letters of AdministrationRequired if sole account balances total more than £50,000

 Death certificate – CBS accepts a copy.
 You do not need to send the original.
-If notifying in branch, staff can copy it on the spot and return your original immediately.
-If you are applying online, CBS will confirm what format they need once they have registered the notification.
+In branch, staff can copy it on the spot and return the original immediately.
+For interim death certificates (issued before the inquest is complete), CBS will also accept these.

-Account closure form – CBS sends this to the person dealing with the estate once the death has been registered.
-It needs to be completed by the executor(s) or personal representative(s) named in the will or letters of administration.
+Account closure form – CBS sends this once the death has been registered.
+It must be completed and signed by all executors or personal representatives named in the will or letters of administration.

-Grant of Probate or Letters of Administration – Required before CBS will release funds from any sole account with a combined balance of more than £50,000.
-You can apply for probate through the HMCTS probate service.
-In Scotland, the equivalent process is Confirmation, handled through the local Sheriff Court.
+Grant of Probate or Letters of Administration – Required before CBS will release funds from any sole account with a combined balance over £50,000.
+Apply through the HMCTS probate service.
+In Scotland, the equivalent is Confirmation, issued by the local Sheriff Court.

 Sole savings accounts

 On notification, CBS freezes any sole savings account in the deceased’s name.
-No money can be paid in, and withdrawals are not permitted.
-The account stays open as part of the estate until the closure process is complete.
+No money can be paid in or withdrawn.
+Savings continue to earn gross interest from the date of death until the account is closed – the interest is part of the estate and taxed accordingly.

 Joint savings accounts